aszepieniec/stark-brainfuck/docs/arithmetization.md

 The virtual machine defines the evolution of two registers and memory.
 [Part I](engine) already contains a high-level description of how memory might work.
 Therefore, let's focus for starters on the evolution of the set of registers in the processor.

 Using two registers `ip` and `mp` for instruction pointer and memory pointer like the VM defines makes sense.
 However, this selection is too limited on its own.
 The constraints need to depend not just on the index contained in `ip` and `mp`, but also on the values these registers point to.

 To this end, introduce `mv` (*memory value*) and `ci` (*current instruction*).
 If the current instruction is a potential jump, then we also need to know where to jump to.
 This address is contained in the next instruction, and so a register is needed for that purpose: `ni`.
 Also, a potential jump requires some constraints be enforced if `mv` is nonzero and other constraints be enforced if `mv` is zero.
-The only way to enforce constraints conditioned on the zero-ness of some variable, is with an expression contains the inverse of this variable if it exists and 0 otherwise.
+The only way to enforce constraints conditioned on the zero-ness of some variable, is with an expression that evaluates to the inverse of this variable if it exists and 0 otherwise.
 Let `inv` be this register, and so in particular we have that `mv * inv` is always 0 or 1.

 Lastly, in order to make a permutation argument work for establishing correct memory accesses, it is necessary to keep track of jumps in a cycle counter in the table where the rows are sorted for memory address.
 To this end, introduce a register `clk` whose only purpose is to count the number of cycles have passed.

 So for reference, this is the list of registers in our processor:
  - `clk` – clock, counts the number of cycles that have passed.